CVHub520/X-AnyLabeling/docs/en/user_guide.md

   <img src="../../assets/resources/filter.png" alt="Shape Display Filters">
 </p>

+> [!TIP]
-The panel on the right includes **Label Filters** and **Group ID Filters**.
-Use these dropdowns or text boxes to show only shapes matching specific labels or group IDs, hiding all others.
+> The right panel features **Label Filters** and **Group ID Filters** for filtering shapes by label or group ID.
+X-AnyLabeling v3.2.4+ adds the ability to select/deselect all shapes at once, making it easier to manage multiple shapes simultaneously.

 ### 3.4 Crosshair Customization